giocode/giocode.github.io/source/projects/spark-graph.markdown

 comments: true
 sharing: true
 footer: true
+categories: scala tutorial graphx spark analytics
 ---

 It is no secret analytics have made a big impact in sports.
 The quest for an objective understanding of the game has even a name: "sabermetrics".
 Analytics have proven invaluable in many aspects: from [building dream teams under tight cap constraints](http://www.sfgate.com/warriors/article/Golden-State-Warriors-at-the-forefront-of-NBA-5753776.php), to [selecting game-specific strategies](https://en.wikipedia.org/wiki/Moneyball) to actively [engaging with fans](http://www.nhl.com/ice/news.htm?id=754184) and so on.
 No matter what the goal is, gaining useful insights requires a quick ability to process big data and handle its complexities.
-In this following, we analyze NCAA Men's college basketball game stats gathered during one season.
+In the following, we analyze NCAA Men's college basketball game stats gathered during one season.
 As sports-data experts, we are going to leverage Spark's graph processing library to answer several questions for retrospection.

 [__Apache Spark__](http://spark.apache.org/) is a fast and general-purpose technology, which greatly simplify the parallel processing of large data that is distributed over a computing cluster.
 While Spark handles different types of processing, here we will focus on its graph processing capability.
 In particular, our goal is to expose the powerful yet generic graph-aggregation operator of Spark:`aggregateMessages`.
 We can think of this operator as a version of MapReduce for aggregating the neighborhood information in graphs.